zs-5/SA-Replication-4/README.md

 ## 2. Repository Structure

 ```
 README.md                       # This file
 requirements.txt                # Python dependencies needed to run the scripts
-outputs/                         # Generated results
+outputs/
     recall_graph.png            # Recall curve produced by our reproduction
-replication_scripts/             # Scripts used in this replication
+replication_scripts/
     BugLearnAndValidate.py      # Modified version of the original script (see notes below)
-graph_recall.py              # Script to plot recall curve from CSV values saved by BugLearnAndValidate.py
+    graph_recall.py             # Plots recall curve from CSV values saved by BugLearnAndValidate.py
 ```

 **Note on `BugLearnAndValidate.py`**: This is a modified version of the original script from the DeepBugs repository.
 The following changes were made: